 Hetch Hetchy Flora - a collection of wildflowers painted on May 22, 2013 (2013) Donna Thomas.
 30 copies.
 11.5 by 8.25 by 1.5 inches.
 20 accordion pages.
 Nine watercolor paintings of wildflowers, one water color painting of Hetch Hetchy Reservoir from O'Shaughnessy Dam, one watercolor painted map, five ornamental pages of handwritten and rubricated text.
 Donna's original art work was reproduced by digital printing processes onto Peter's handmade paper.
 Those pages were then sewn onto larger sheets of loft dried granite-like paper Peter made for the book.
 The book is bound between blue moroccan leather boards.
 Both front and back covers have wooden replicas of a plant press used in the early twentieth century by botanist Willis Jepson.
 The book comes in a blue cloth clamshell box. $875.00

-Peter created a paper for the project he felt would emulate the feel of the granite walls of the Hetch Hetchy valley.
+The 19th century botanists’ practice of collecting plants specimens informed the concept for this work.
+The book is bound as a facsimile of the style of plant press used in Jepson’s day.
+Just as Jepson would have done, Donna collected flowers she found in one place, on one day, but instead of placing actual plant specimens between blotters, she stitched water-color paintings of the flowers to the accordion pages of the book.
+Peter created a paper for the project that would reference the strawboard blotters of a 19th century plant press and also emulate the feel of the granite walls of the Hetch Hetchy Valley.
 To do this he had to come up with a method for adding multi-colored flecks of color like those found in granite.
 He also had to come up with a way to dry the paper that would leave a surface recalling the texture of granite.
 This was no easy task, given the paper was made using an early 1900s “double mould” that measured 14 by 35 inches.
 He even had to make a new deckle so the final sheet would have its four rough deckle edges.
 Peter also made another stronger and slightly different color of granite paper for the end pages, and an off-white sheet of paper to print the illustrations on.